SoftUni/Programming-Basics-Book-Java-EN/chapter-05-loops.md

 Test your solution here: [https://judge.softuni.org/Contests/Practice/Index/655#8](https://judge.softuni.org/Contests/Practice/Index/655#8).

-## What have we learned from this chapter?
+## What Have We Learned from This Chapter?

 We can repeat a block of code using **`for` loop**: